dmaccormac/winpkg/README.md

 It can be used as a utility to manage ad hoc application installations or as an installer wrapper for software deployments.

 The project is built using C# and is designed to be portable, compact and fast.
+It can generate installers that are less than 1KB in size.

 # Download
 You can download the latest release [here](https://github.com/dmaccormac/winpkg/releases).